Complexity of chess domination problems: Preliminaries

 We then exhibit a polynomial reduction from a known NP-complete problem.
 This will be the purpose of Section~\ref{sec:complexity}.
 In our case, we will begin from the following restriction of \textsc{planar sat}.

-\begin{definition}[\psat~\cite{Cerioli08}] Given a set of Boolean variables, or literals, $x_i$ satisfying a set of clauses of the form $x_{i_1}\lor x_{i_2}$ or $x_{i_1}\lor x_{i_2} \lor x_{i_3}$, we say it is planar if the bipartite graph constructed by two sets of vertices given by the variables and the clause, and by edges drawn by linking a literal $x$ and a clause $C$ if $C$ contains $x$ or $\overline{x}$ is planar.
-The problem of determining if all the clauses are satisfied is called \textsc{planar 3sat}.
-If, furthermore, each $x_i$ appears exactly in three clauses we call the problem \textsc{planar 3sat with exactly 3 occurrences per variable}, and it is denoted \psat. \end{definition} Examples of such instance are given in Figures~\ref{fig:planar-3sat} and~\ref{fig:ex_psat}.
+\begin{definition}[\psat~\cite{Cerioli08}] Given a set of Boolean variables $x_i$ that satisfy a set of clauses of the form $x_{i_1}\lor x_{i_2}$ or $x_{i_1}\lor x_{i_2} \lor x_{i_3}$, with each $x_{i_k}$ appearing being the literal $x_{i_k}$ or $\overline{x}_{i_k}$, we construct a bipartite graph with the two sets of vertices given by the variables and the clauses, and with the set of edges given by linking a clause $C$ and a variable $x$ if the clause $C$ contains either literals $x$ or $\overline{x}$.
+The problem of deciding whether there exists a truth assignment to the variables such that all clauses are satisfied is called $\textsc{3sat}$.
+If the bipartite graph constructed is planar, this problem is instead called \textsc{planar 3sat}.
+If, furthermore, each variable $x_i$ appears exactly in three clauses, we call the problem \textsc{planar 3sat with exactly 3 occurrences per variable}, and it is denoted as \psat. \end{definition}